Working with Meta-Runner

 artifact.paths is a system property.
 We need to add it on the Parameters tab of the build configuration settings:

-Note that each parameter can have a specification where we can provide the label, description, type of control and specify validation conditions.
+Note that each parameter can have a specification where we can provide the label, description, type of control, and specify validation conditions.
 Before version 8.0 this specification was used by the custom build dialog only.
-Now this specification is used by a meta-runner too.
+Now this specification is used by a meta-runner as well.

 Verifying Build Configuration Works Properly